Alton Ching, DPT, OMT, MSPT

 Dr. Smith enjoys counseling and guiding her patients with fun exercise strategies to help them reach their specific health goals, whether it is weight reduction, cardiovascular disease risk factor reduction, pain-free living or achieving overall fitness.

-Hannah Esterman, DPT
+Hannah Esterman, DPT, PT

 Dr. Hannah Esterman is a New Jersey native who received her Doctorate in Physical Therapy from Pacific University in Portland Oregon, graduating with distinguished honors.
 She completed her undergraduate degree in human physiology at the University of Oregon where she competed as a student athlete on the acrobatics and tumbling team.